-This is an advanced course in drawing techniques, which may include drawing from the live figure, draped and undraped.
-Students will further develop and explore personal concepts in the drawing medium to produce a coherent body of work.
-Group discussions and critiques will be intrinsic to this course.
+In this advanced course students will further develop and explore personal concepts in the drawing medium to produce a coherent body of work.

 Reference will be made to the work of both the traditional canon and contemporary artists across the globe to broaden the students' range of personal reference.
-This course can be repeated up to four times.
+There will be further exploration of the tools for evaluating drawing outcomes through self-reflection and studio critiques.
+This course is designed primarily for those interested in studio art and may be repeated up to four times.